 So Your Loan Was Transferred, What’s Next?

 Whether you are new to student loan repayment or not, or whether you have just one loan or 10, we know that it can be challenging to keep track of everything.
-And, if Federal Student Aid (FSA) transfers one or more of your federally-owned student loans to a new servicer, you may have some questions.
+And if the U.S. Department of Education transfers one or more of your federally owned student loans to a new servicer, you may have some questions.
 If so, we’re here to help make sense of it all.

-Sometimes FSA needs to transfer a borrower’s federally-owned loan between members of its federal loan servicer team which changes the servicing assignment for those loans.
+Sometimes we need to transfer a borrower’s federally owned loan between members of our federal loan servicer team, which changes the servicing assignment for those loans.

 We also transfer loans when borrowers sign up for programs, such as Public Service Loan Forgiveness (PSLF).
-Today, only one of our loan servicers exclusively handles accounts enrolled in the PSLF Program, so those accounts get transferred to that servicer regularly.
-And, sometimes, it’s necessary to transfer loans when a servicer’s contract with the Department of Education (ED) ends.
+Today only one of our loan servicers exclusively handles accounts enrolled in the PSLF Program, so those accounts get transferred to that servicer regularly.
+And sometimes it’s necessary to transfer loans when a servicer’s contract with us ends.

-Rest assured; FSA is working closely with our federal loan servicers to make sure your loan transfer is as seamless as possible.
-You may need to take a few steps to ensure you get set up properly with your newly assigned loan servicer, but don’t worry; we’ll let you know what action to take and we’ll be here to support you along the way.
+Rest assured; we are working closely with our federal loan servicers to make sure your loan transfer is as seamless as possible.
+You may need to take a few steps to ensure you get set up properly with your newly assigned loan servicer, but don’t worry.
+We’ll let you know what action to take, and we’ll be here to support you along the way.

 Here are some key pieces of information you need to know if your loans are being transferred to a new servicer:

 How will I know when my federally-owned loans have been transferred from one federal loan servicer to another?